Mayank1467/Tableau/README.md

 This repository contains Tableau Stories of some of the datasets analyzed.
-To see the analysis, you can either download the twbx file or view them as pdf without downloading.
+To see the analysis, you can either download the twbx file and view the file in Tableau or view them as pdf without downloading.